esensible/silkjs/README.md

+# !!
+Deprecated !!

+The most recent Kindle updates included a relatively decent version of Chromium.
+My own applications have now ditched silkjs in favour of solidjs, which is actively maintained.

+This repo won't receive any further updates.
+Feel free to fork and go nuts.
+Go well :)

 # SilkJs

 SilkJS is client side implementation of [SilkFlow](https://github.com/esensible/silkflow).
 Both are fine grained reactive libraries targetting the Kindle (specifically the PaperWhite).